 There is a direct relationship between mosquito activity, infection and transmission capacity

 This shows that the serial feeding behavior of Aedes aegypti and Aedes albopictus improves the transmission of various arboviruses.
 When estimating the basic reproductive number (R0), by which the speed with which a disease can spread in a population is estimated, it was seen that the value obtained with two intakes is more similar to the value estimated during epidemic outbreaks than to the R0 valued from laboratory tests with a single intake.

 The work establishes a direct relationship between the behavior of the mosquito and the viral development that ends up affecting the transmission capacity of the animal and the risk of epidemics.
-Knowing the activity of mosquitoes is essential to be able to estimate the risk of an epidemic, therefore, as a result of the Big Mosquito Bytes project, funded by the “la Caixa” Foundation, Mosquito Alert has incorporated a new module into its app that allows the user to report when, where and how many mosquito bites you have received.
+Knowing the activity of mosquitoes is essential to be able to estimate the risk of an epidemic, therefore, as a result of the Big Mosquito Bytes project, funded by the “la Caixa” Foundation, and of the project funded by the European Research Council (ERC), Human-Mosquito Interaction Project (h-mip); Mosquito Alert has incorporated a new module into its app that allows the user to report when, where and how many mosquito bites you have received.
 This information will make it possible to discover where there is a higher density of human-mosquito interactions and to predict in real time where an epidemic outbreak may take place.